webhintio/hint/packages/hint-sri/README.md

 ## Can the hint be configured?

+Yes, you can define the baseline algorithm and the origin of the resources to analyze.

+### Baseline algorithm

-Yes, by default the baseline algorithm is `sha384` but you can change it to `sha256`, or `sha512` by specifying that in the [`.hintrc`][hintrc] file:
+By default the baseline algorithm is `sha384` but you can change it to `sha256`, or `sha512` by specifying that in the [`.hintrc`][hintrc] file: